Canada–Spain relations

-Canada–Spain relations are the diplomatic relations between Canada and the Kingdom of Spain.
-Both nations are mutual members of NATO, the Organisation for Economic Co-operation and Development and the United Nations.
+The relationship between Canada and Spain dates back to colonial times.
+Today, both nations are members of NATO, the Organisation for Economic Co-operation and Development and the United Nations.

 Historical relations

 In July 1774, Spanish naval officer Juan José Pérez Hernández was the first European to encounter the archipelago of Haida Gwaii (formerly known as the Queen Charlotte Islands) while on his way to Alaska.
 After the initial voyage, several other Spanish voyages were to take place along the British Columbia Coast.
 In 1789, Spain created two settlements in Santa Cruz de Nuca and Fort San Miguel, both located in Nootka Sound.
 At the maximum extent of the Spanish Empire in the Americas, Spain controlled territories from the end of the Southern Cone to current Alberta and Saskatchewan.
 In July 1935, Canada and Spain established diplomatic relations.

 From 1936 to 1939, Spain was embroiled in a civil war between the Republican faction and Nationalist faction.
-Canada, was officially neutral during the conflict, however, over 1,700 Canadians volunteered and fought for the Republican faction in Spain.
+Although Canada was officially neutral during the conflict, over 1,700 Canadians volunteered and fought for the Republican faction in Spain.
 At first, the Canadian volunteers joined the primarily American Lincoln Battalion (also known as the Abraham Lincoln Brigade), and the George Washington Battalion, before creating a primarily Canadian brigade known as the Mackenzie–Papineau Battalion (Mac-Paps).
 During that time, the Canadian Parliament passed the "Foreign Enlistment Act in 1937" outlawing participation by Canadians in foreign wars.
 During the civil war, approximately 700 Canadians lost their lives fighting.
 In 1938, the Republican Faction was taking heaving loses and realized that they were losing the war.
 Several Canadian fighters left Spain and returned to Canada before General Francisco Franco entered Madrid and ended the war in April 1939.